LightspeedAC/ScoreTrackerPlugin/README.md

     Car = ac.StructItem.string(64),
 })
 ```
-Send a message using the `OnlineEvent`
+Send a message from your script using the `OnlineEvent` (to be captured by this plugin)
 ```lua
 msg{ Score = personalBest, Multiplier = comboMeter, Car = ac.getCarName(0) }
 ```